Levisham railway station

 Levisham railway station is a station on the North Yorkshire Moors Railway and serves the village of Levisham in the North York Moors National Park, North Yorkshire, England.

+The station house is a grade II listed building.

 History

 Origins (1836–1845)

 The railway serving Levisham Station was originally opened by the Whitby and Pickering Railway in 1836.
 The W&P was an isolated horse worked railway engineered by George Stephenson, it did not have stations as we would understand them today, instead tending to follow stage coach practice.
 An engraving by George Dodgson entitled 'Hailing the Coach', which appeared in the 1836 guide to the W&P written by Henry Belcher, depicts a passenger hailing a coach on the W&P at Raindale just over a mile north of Levisham Station.

 Y&NM (1845–1854)

 The W&P was taken over by the York and North Midland Railway in 1845 who converted it to a double track steam worked conventional railway and linked it to their new line from York to Scarborough.
 The Y&NM built the station at Levisham on land provided by the Rector (and Lord of the Manor) of Levisham, the Rev. Robert Skelton.
 One of Skelton's rectories (he built three) 'Grove House' stands adjacent to the station.
 It is thought that Skelton influenced the location of the station, which is closer to Newton-on-Rawcliffe than Levisham, although the only access to Newton was via a steep path.
 The logical place to build the station would have been nearly two miles further south at Farworth, where it would have served both Levisham and Lockton.

 The Y&NM adapted a farmhouse adjacent to the railway to provide a house for the 'station clerk' who was in charge of the station.
 The building, now Grade II listed, stands today encroaching onto the down (western) platform and still displays many characteristics of the Y&NM's architect George Townsend Andrews.
 The original platforms would have been provided at this time, short and low and almost certainly re-using ex W&P stone sleeper blocks as an edging.
 These blocks are still there today.
 They are under later brickwork on the up platform, but when the down platform was raised the sleeper blocks were used again as the edging.
 Examples of these stone blocks, along with a length of the 'fish belly' rail they supported, can also be found outside the Station's Exhibition van.